Therootexec/ModioDirect/README.md

 **ModioDirect** is a crash-proof, single-file CLI tool for downloading mods directly from **mod.io** using the official API.

-No browser redirects.
-No sketchy tools.
-No crashes.

 ## Features
 - Official mod.io API only